ZeeshanJ99/SRE_jenkins_cicd/README.md

 - Under credentials, add a new key of the kind SSH Username with private key.
 Generate a new key (as described in https://github.com/ZeeshanJ99/SRE_Github_ssh_setup)

-- Navigate to the private key and copy it into the Private Key: Enter directly section
+- Navigate to the private key and copy it into the Private Key: `Enter directly` section

-- Give the key a name and description
+- Give the key a `name` and `description`

 - Go to your GitHub repo's settings page and navigate to Deploy Keys

 - Select Add Deploy Key.
 Give the key a name.

-- Navigate to the public key (.pub) and copy the key into the Key section on GitHub.
+- Navigate to the public key on your terminal and use `cat` (.pub) to copy the key into the Key section on GitHub.

 - In this case, we need this SSH key to allow write access, so we must check the Allow write access check-box.